 Are scams and scammers a product of the new generation?
 Many baby boomers say this, but none can justify the claim.
-The art of scams goes back four thousand years.
-Theft has been around for a very long time and no amount of hand chopping-off, killing, hanging, or jail has ever stopped it.
-Scamming hasn't grown, it simply has access to easier platforms and can reach out to greater communities than ever before.
+The art of scams goes back 4,000 years.
+Theft has been around for a very long time, and no amount of hand chopping-off, killing, hanging, or jailing has ever stopped it.
+Scamming hasn't grown; it has merely obtained access to more natural platforms that can reach out to greater communities than ever before.

 1. The IRS Scam

 - The IRS seems angry/aggressive.
 The IRS won't get an attitude with you unless you get one with them.
-They are normal people who do a job.
+They are ordinary people who do a job.
 They will never threaten to imprison you or arrest you at work.
-These are tactics used by LEO for parking tickets sadly.
-You will know your status with the IRS long before you are arrested.
-This operation oversees trillions of dollars in refunds, do you logically think $300-3000 will make them angry with you?
+These are tactics used by LEO for parking tickets, sadly.
+You will know your status with the IRS long before an arrest.
+This operation oversees trillions of dollars in refunds.
+Do you logically think $300–$3,000 will make them angry with you?

 - They transfer you to someone.
 The IRS isn't going to send you to a cop to PROVE they are real.
 If you asked them to clarify the validity of their all, they would advise you to hang up and call the official 800 number on the IRS.gov website.
 If the agent can't do this and tells you that you must call some other number, then they're a scammer.

-- They want gift cards?
-Yes, scammers want gift cards because they are easily turned into cash while being hard to trace online.
-The process of turning a gift card into cash or another gift card makes it hard to track and is somewhat of a free money laundering service that scammers exploit.
-Scammers stick to Western Union , PayPal, and Gift Cards for a reason.
+- Do they want gift cards?
+Yes, scammers want gift cards because they are quickly turned into cash while being hard to trace online.
+The process of converting a gift card into cash or another gift card makes it hard to track and is somewhat of a free money laundering service that scammers exploit.
+Scammers stick to Western Union, PayPal, and Gift Cards for a reason.
 These forms of payments are barely regulated and may not be regulated at all in their country of origin.

 2. Police Scams